humanitec/canyon-demo-samples/README.md

 # canyon-demo-samples

-A set of sample content for the canyon project demos
+A set of sample content for demos and feedback sessions.